soaod/restaurant/README.md

 A restaurant application that helps managing the reservations and querying the available tables ing the restaurant.

 ## Application Features ✨ 🤩
-- Authentication
+- Authentication Using <code>JWT</code>.
-- Managing Users (Create, Delete, View All)
+- Managing Users (Create, Delete, View All).
-- Retrieving All Reservations For A Specific Day Or In General
+- Retrieving All Reservations For A Specific Day Or In General.
-- Managing Reservations (Create, Delete, View All)
+- Managing Reservations (Create, Delete, View All).
-- Managing Restaurant Tables (Create, Delete, View All)
+- Managing Restaurant Tables (Create, Delete, View All).
-- Controlling The Opening And Closing Times For the Restaurant
+- Controlling The Opening And Closing Times For the Restaurant.
+- Uses <code>Redis</code> As Caching Database To Help With The Performance.
+- Uses <code>Postgress</code> As Backend Database.

 ## Database Tables 🗃
 - Users Table